jj-chung/temp-repo.github.io/_teaching/2018-Caltech-TA.md

 location: "Pasadena, CA"
 ---

+Courses TA'd at California Institute of Technology, 2019-2022.

 CS 115.
 Functional Programming
 ---
 Graded assignments for functional programming in Haskell.
 Held office hours twice a week to debug students' code and answer conceptual questions.